Sunda Kingdom: Jaya Dewata

 Prabu Ratu Dewata also known as Sang Ratu Jaya Dewata, was the successor of Prabu Surawisesa.
 He was, however, not his son.
 The reign of Prabu Ratu Dewata between 1535 and 1543 was known as a chaotic and difficult one full of hardship, as Islamic forces from Cirebon and Banten tried multiple times to capture the Dayeuh Pakuan capital.

-During Ratu Dewata reign, the Carita Parahyangan reported several calamities befell the kingdom; there was a sudden attack, a lot of enemies razed the city, thus mass combat erupted in the grand yard (alun-alun).
+During Ratu Dewata reign, the Carita Parahyangan reported several calamities befell the kingdom; there was a sudden attack, a lot of enemies razed the city, thus mass combat erupted in the grand yard (buruan ageung).
 In this battle, the noble princes were killed.
 The chaos has widespread across the kingdom, the attack also occurred in Ciranjang and Sumedang.
 Another terror was the assassination of the rishis, hermits and Hindu priests that resides in the hermitage sanctuaries.
 It was reported that the Hindu priests and hermits of mandala Jayagiri, were captured and drowned in the sea.
 It is highly possible that the attack was launched by Muslim states of Banten or Cirebon.
 This was a devastating attack straight to the spiritual core of the Sundanese Hindu community.

 Unable to control the kingdom, instead of fulfilling his duty by maintaining the law and order, Prabu Ratu Dewata retreated himself to become a Raja Pandita (priestly king), submitted himself deeply into religious rituals as an apparently desperate appeal for gods' salvation.
 By this time, Sunda Kingdom were already isolated and confined to the inland.